Chapter 4 Bayesian regression models

 where \(n\) indicates the observation number with \(n = 1, \ldots, N\).

-This means that the formula in brms will be p_size ~ 1 + c_load, where 1 represents the intercept, \(\alpha\), which doesn’t depend on the predictor, and c_load is the predictor that is multiplied by \(\beta\).
-The prefix c_ will generally indicate that a predictor (in this case load) is centered (i.e., the mean of all the values is subtracted from each value).
+will generally indicate that a predictor (in this case load) is centered (i.e., the mean of all the values is subtracted from each value).
 If load is centered, the intercept represents the pupil size at the average load in the experiment (because at the average load, the centered load is zero, yielding \(\alpha + 0 \cdot \beta\)).
-If the load had not been centered (i.e., starts with no load, then one, two, etc.), then the intercept would represent the pupil size when there is no load.
-Although we can fit a frequentist model with lm(p_size ~ 1 + c_load, data set), when we fit a Bayesian model, we have to specify priors for each of the parameters.
+If load had not been centered (i.e., starts with no load, then one, two, etc.), then the intercept would represent pupil size when there is no load.
+We could fit a frequentist model with lm(p_size ~ 1 + c_load, data_set)

 For setting plausible priors, some research needs to be done to find some information about pupil sizes.
 Although we might know that pupil diameters range between 2 to 4 mm in bright light to 4 to 8 mm in the dark (Spector 1990), this experiment was conducted with the Eyelink-II eyetracker which measures the pupils in arbitrary units (Hayes and Petrov 2016).
 If this is our first-ever analysis of pupil size, before setting up the priors, we’ll need to look at some measures of pupil size.
-(If we had analyzed this type of data before, we could also look at estimates from previous experiments).
-Fortunately, we have some measurements of the same subject with no attentional load for the first 100 ms, measured every 10 ms, in the data frame df_pupil_pilot from the package bcogsci: This will give us some idea about the order of magnitude of our dependent variable.
+(If we have analyzed this type of data before from previously conducted experiments, we could also look at estimates from those studies).
+Fortunately, we have some measurements of the same subject with no attentional load for the first 100 ms, measured every 10 ms, in the data frame df_pupil_pilot

 data("df_pupil_pilot")

-df_pupil_pilot$p_size %>% summary()
+$p_size %>% summary() df_pupil_pilot

 ## Min.
 1st Qu.
 Median Mean 3rd Qu.
 Max.